MatheusMW21/matheusmw21/README.md

 ## `~$ whoami`
-I'm a software developer and systems analyst with practical experience gained through a comprehensive internship at @Ericsson.
+I'm a software developer and systems analyst with +1practical experience gained through a comprehensive internship at @Ericsson.
 I am committed to continuous learning in the areas of software engineering, analysis and systems architecture and applying my knowledge to challenging projects.

 My internship experience, in which I contributed to the development and maintenance of systems, provided me with a solid foundation in problem solving, analysis and software development.